JurajNyiri/PlexMeetsHomeAssistant/README.md

 **Availability**:

 - Provided entity ID needs to exists
-- Provided entity ID has to have 'kodi\_' in the entity_id
 - Entity 'sensor.kodi_media_sensor_search' needs to exist
 - State of both entities cannot be 'unavailable'
 - State of kodi cannot be 'off'